estatewatch/estatewatch.github.io/content/blog/LondonAffordableRent.md

 ![New London Plan extract](../estates/src/images/nlpextract.png)

-This comes too late for many of the schemes already underway or that have already been approved, but We welcome this long-overdue change in policy and look forward to [having our say](https://justspace.org.uk/towards/) on what else should be included in the next London Plan.
+This comes too late for many of the schemes already underway or that have already been approved, but we welcome this long-overdue change in policy and look forward to [having our say](https://justspace.org.uk/towards/) on what else should be included in the next London Plan.
 This will first and foremost include a [policy presumption against estate redevelopment](https://estatewatch.london/blog/Retrofirst/) and other suggestions from our [Alternative Good Practice Guide](https://estatewatch.london/img/alternative-good-practice-guide-to-estate-regeneration.pdf) - WATCH THIS SPACE!